Skip to main content

 Using the new Time Travel app, visitors can also experience Karmøy and learn about characters from times past on a digital historic walk.

-They’ve also kept the local culinary traditions alive, using local ingredients from the surrounding land and ocean.
+In the Haugesund region, locals preserve more than just Viking traditions, as they’ve also kept their culinary traditions alive, using local ingredients from the surrounding land and ocean.

 Sample everything from seaweed, clams, and herring to the region’s local dessert speciality, Queen Maud Fromage, made with chocolate and whipped cream!